Carlos16/Food-Chain-Length/SupplementaryInfo.md

 ### Figure S2

-These matrices can be visualized as presented in **Figure 2** with the following code (note: requires the igraph library):
+These matrices can be visualized with the following code (note: requires the igraph library):

 But first the sign matrices need to be converted to graph objects